Newcastle Airport (New South Wales): Facilities

 The terminal building is serviced by a taxi rank.
 Rental car companies also operate from the precinct.
-As part of the 2005 upgrades, an information desk was incorporated to provide arriving passengers with facilities to book accommodation, connections and receive information on local attractions.
-Although the information desk is still located in the arrivals terminal, it is no longer serviced by Newcastle Airport staff.
 Public internet access is provided.
 Newcastle Airport is served by bus services operated by Hunter Valley Buses and Port Stephens Coaches.

 Previous renovations were completed in 2015 which consisted of refurbishing the existing terminal.
 A newsagent and specialty gift store was built, as well as six food and beverage outlets.
 Security screening was relocated to separate the check-in hall from the departures lounge.

 Expansion

 A map at Newcastle Airport showing the airport's planned further expansion, photographed in May 2024.
+The new terminal was opened in mid 2025.

-The new terminals are set to be completed in late 2024.
+The new international terminal building, pictured in 2026.

 In May 2021, the Australian Government announced a $55 million upgrade to the international terminal at Newcastle Airport, The expansion will make the terminal able of facilitating large aircraft capable of flying to Asia, the United States and the Middle East.